Best Exercises to Prepare for Aerial Dance or Pole Dance

 3. Get started with a structured workout plan like my sexy body bootcamp plan.
 I designed this plan specifically for aerial dance strength.

-Here's some footage of me practicing some aerial dance moves.
+Here's some more footage of me practicing some aerial dance moves.
 I love my instructor Carrie.
 She teaches us the basics then just lets us play.
+The first video was 10 weeks after starting, this one was 7 weeks after starting.

 Comments for